matheustomaschewski/matheustomaschewski/README.md

 - 👋 Hi, I’m @matheustomaschewski
-- 👀 I’m interested in Electronic Engineering, programming and a lot of things.
+- 👀 I’m interested in Electronic Engineering, programming and other things.
-- 🌱 I’m currently learning C#, Vb.Net, Python and more.
+- 🌱 I’m currently learning C#, Vb.Net, Python and SQL.
 <!--- - 💞️ I’m looking to collaborate on ... --->
 - 📫 For contact, send e-mail to: matheus_tomaschewski@hotmail.com
 - For Facebook, Instagram, LinkedIn and Telegram: @mtomaschewski